-- 37. The executive directors/officers are responsible for the day-to-day management of the relevant business, including: - (a) providing leadership for management; - (b) implementing the policies and strategies set by the Board; - (c) providing such information to the Board as is necessary to enable the Board to monitor the performance of management; - (d) putting in place programmes for management development and succession; - (e) establishing and maintaining appropriate and effective risk management and internal control systems; and - (f) performing such duties as may be delegated by the Board. - 38.
+- 39. The executive directors/officers shall be responsible for the day-to-day management of the relevant business, including: - (a) providing leadership for management; - (b) implementing the policies and strategies set by the Board; - (c) providing such information to the Board as is necessary to enable the Board to monitor the performance of management; - (d) putting in place programmes for management development and succession; - (e) establishing and maintaining appropriate and effective risk management and internal control systems for the purpose of dealing with identified risks, safeguarding the Company's assets, preventing and detecting fraud, misconduct and loss, ensuring the accuracy of the Company's financial reports and achieving compliance with applicable laws and regulations; and - (f) performing such duties as may be delegated by the Board. - 40.
 In respect of any matter put before the Board or any of its committees for approval, the executive directors/officers should provide sufficient explanation and information in a timely manner to the Board/committee to enable the Board/committee to make an informed assessment of the financial and other aspects of the proposal.